-With 20+ years of experience, Kelvin is the founder and creative director of DDMMYY studio and creative director at STILL.
+Kelvin is the creative director at STILL, and founder and creative director of DDMMYY studio.
 Kelvin works at the intersection of art and visual culture, graphic design, brand ideation and brand strategy.
 Currently based in New Zealand, he has won 40+ industry awards for categories such as brand identity, consumer packaging, and visual communication.

 With a holistic view on growth and value creation, Kelvin works collaboratively with clients and partners to fuse commercial strategy with creative strategy and execution, specialising in creating disruptive, challenger brands.
 Kelvin has provided brand leadership, ideation and design for startups such as Bodewell (skincare, USA), The Gospel (whiskey, AU) and Hedera hashgraph (DLT/crypto, USA) as well as some of NZ’s most memorable brands and products such as 42Below, Stolen Rum, Triumph & Disaster, Charlie's, Serious Popcorn, Deadly Ponies, Sansceuticals and Boring milk.